 My interest in visiting the Hemingway house was not because I’m a Hemingway fan , but because I love old architecture.
 I especially have a thing for buildings with wrap around porches and wooden shutters.

 And the cats.
 Oh yes, I knew all about the cats ahead of time.
 Any place that has cats roaming around is my kind of place.
 Each cat [and there are more than 40 fabulous felines roaming the house and grounds] has six toes or at least the genetic trait to pass on to future ancestors of Hemingway’s favorite pets.
 These polydactyl cats live all over the grounds.
 They were all born here and are completely used to camera wielding tourists.
 They can sleep through any shutter speeds, but occasionally want to be pet or scratched behind the ear.

 During my walkabout the house, a cat pranced into the bedroom and clawed at the carpet [just like Lucy does].
 She was permitted to do so [unlike Lucy].
-She then plopped down at the feet a group of tourists … quite certain that no one would step on her [Much like Christopher.
+She then plopped down at the feet a group of tourists … quite certain that no one would step on her [Much like Christopher does.
 Cats really are the same no matter where you go].
 Another cat was asleep on the master bed.